-How To Apply: To get free or reduced price meals for your children you may submit a Direct Certification letter received from the NYS Office of Temporary and Disability Assistance, OR carefully complete one application for your household and return it to the school nurse.
-If you now receive food stamps, Temporary Assistance to Needy Families (TANF) for any children, or participate in the Food Distribution Program on Indian Reservations (FDPIR), the application must include the children's names, the household food stamp, TANF, or FDPIR case number and the signature of an adult household member.
+How to Apply: To get free or reduced price meals for your children carefully complete one application for your household and return it to the designated office.
+If you now receive Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance to Needy Families (TANF) for any children, or participate in the Food Distribution Program on Indian Reservations (FDPIR), the application must include the children's names, the household SNAP, TANF or FDPIR case number and the signature of an adult household member.
 All children should be listed on the same application.
-If you do not list a food stamp, TANF, or FDPIR case number for all the children for whom you are applying, the application must include the names of everyone in the household, the amount of income of each household member, and how often it is received and where it comes from.
+If you do not list a SNAP, TANF or FDPIR case number, the application must include the names of everyone in the household, the amount of income each household member, and how often it is received and where it comes from.
 It must include the signature of an adult household member and the last four digits of that adult's social security number, or check the box if the adult does not have a social security number.
 An application that is not complete cannot be approved.
-Contact your local Department of Social Services for your food stamp or TANF number or complete the income portion of the application.
+Contact your local Department of Social Services for your SNAP or TANF case number or complete the income portion of the application.

 Reporting Changes: The benefits that you are approved for at the time of application are effective for the entire school year.
-You no longer need to report changes for an increase in income or decrease in household size, or if you no longer receive food stamps.
+You no longer need to report changes for an increase in income or decrease in household size, or if you no longer receive SNAP.

 Income Exclusions: The value of any child care provided or arranged, or any amount received as payment for such child care or reimbursement for costs incurred for such care under the Child Care Development (Block Grant) Fund should not be considered as income for this program.